awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 Accept wildcard characters: False
 ```

-### -InputObject
+### -Path
-Either a JSON string containing lookup data or a path to a file containing the JSON string.
+Specifies the path to a file containing JSON formatted data.
+Meant for use with `Export-XRefLookupData`.

 ```yaml
 Type: String